 Once you have your planters in place, fill them with a “soilless” potting mix to plant your vegetable seeds or seedlings.
 Most soil or topsoil available in yards is too heavy, can easily become waterlogged, and can bring insects and disease.
 In order to have a better harvest, it’s essential to use a planting medium with proper pH balance, aeration, and drainage.
 Potting mixes contain peat and vermiculite, which can help plants grow.

 Another important factor to consider is the temperature of the soil when you’re ready to plant.
 Most of the time, soil needs to be warm to sprout.
 If the dirt is too cold, seeds and seedlings might not sprout.

 Whether you are planting from seeds or seedlings, consider spacing and depth requirements needed for optimal growth.
 Usually, that information is located on the back of the seed packet, included with the seedling, online, or otherwise available in gardening books.

 If you’re planning on companion planting, consider leaving a bit of extra room between varieties and adding labels to help identify which vegetable is which.

 Keeping your growing vegetable container garden moisturized is key to a bountiful harvest.
 However, this comes with a delicate balance.
 If the potting mix is too dry, it’ll be difficult for seedlings to sprout.
 If it’s too wet, the plant will be over-watered.
 The goal is to keep the soil moist, but not soaked.

-If you need to determine whether or not your vegetable garden needs more water, stick your finger into the soil up to about your first knuckle.
+If you need to determine whether your vegetable garden needs more water, stick your finger into the soil up to your first knuckle.
 Add water if it feels dry, or let it be for a few hours until you’re certain.

 Frequently check moisture levels in your container garden, especially if it’s outside.
 Hotter temperatures may require multiple waterings per day, as the extra heat can cause water to evaporate.